ixvu/w4111_wiki/Query-proc.md

 <img src = "https://github.com/xz2581/project1/blob/master/9.png">

 ####Questions:
-Q: Given a bunch of joins, which order do we use?
++ Q: Given a bunch of joins, which order do we use?
-Q: given two tables and a bunch of indices, what is the best way to execute it?
++ Q: given two tables and a bunch of indices, what is the best way to execute it?

-### Use cost model to decide join order and what the best execution for single join should be
++ A: Use cost model to decide join order and what the best execution for single join should be

 #### Optimizing single join Example:
 + R join S on id